talpor/talpor-dev-handbook/docs/development/methodology/done.md

 ## Definition of done

-The Definition of done is a concept extracted from the Agile Scrum methodology, it's crucial to a highly functioning agile team.
+The Definition of done is a concept extracted from the Agile Scrum methodology, and it's crucial to a highly functioning agile team.
 It's defined as a set of criteria or checklist that should be met before a feature (usually a task or a User Story) is considered **Done**.
 With this in mind, everyone that is involved with the team will heave a